library(tensorflow)

 super()$`__init__`(name, ...)

-self$true_positives <- self$add_weight(name = "ctp", initializer = "zeros")
+$true_positives <- self$add_weight(name = "ctp", initializer = "zeros")

-update_state = function(y_true, y_pred, sample_weight = NULL) {
+},update_state = function(y_true, y_pred, sample_weight = NULL) {

-y_pred <- tf$reshape(tf$argmax(y_pred, axis = 1L), shape = c(-1L,1L))
+<- tf$reshape(tf$argmax(y_pred, axis = 1L), shape = c(-1L,1L))

-values <- tf$cast(y_true, "int32") == tf$cast(y_pred, "int32")
+y_pred <- tf$cast(y_true, "int32") == tf$cast(y_pred, "int32")

 values <- tf$cast(values, "float32")

-if (!is.null(sample_weight)) {
+values if (!is.null(sample_weight)) {

-sample_weight <- tf$cast(sample_weight, "float32")
+<- tf$cast(sample_weight, "float32")

-values <- tf$multiply(values, sample_weight)
+sample_weight <- tf$multiply(values, sample_weight)

 }

-result = function() {
+},result = function() {

-reset_state = function() {
+},reset_state = function() {

 }